SenseLab2022/sensing_with_computing/README.md

 ###  👥 Contributors：

+The authors gratefully acknowledge the efforts and support of the following contributors👏:

 Fei Qiao (Tsinghua University; SenseLab), Yongtao Zhou (Xiamen University; SenseLab), Haijin Su (Beijing Jiaotong University; SenseLab), and the entire SenseLab team.